Deborahaina/Leaflet-Mapping/Solutions/Instructions/README.md

 Your final product will be assessed on the following metrics:

-* Completion of assigned tasks (part 1 has been done for you)
+* Completion of assigned tasks

 * Visual appearance